AAR means Authority for Advance Rulings set-up by the Central Government for pronouncing advance rulings in respect applications filed before them.

 Medical allowance is a fixed allowance paid to the employees of a company on a monthly basis, irrespective of whether they submit the bills to substantiate the expenditure or not.
 It is fully taxable in the hands of employee.

 As per the Income Tax Act (ITA) if the allowance is not specifically exempt then it is considered as fully taxable.
-There is no exemption given for the monthly amount given as Holiday allowance.
-Therefore, Holiday allowance is fully taxable in the hands of employee.
+Accordingly, it seems that the allowance mentioned in the question is fully taxable.

 Project Allowance is an amount of money paid to employees who are involved in projects or other specific work's in an organization.